jstrait/beats/README.markdown

     Verse:
       - combo_snare:  X...X...X...X...

-Will be written to two different files, `combo_snare-clap.wav` and `combo_snare-808_snare.wav`, when using the `-s` option.
+...will be written to two different files, `combo_snare-clap.wav` and `combo_snare-808_snare.wav`, when using the `-s` option.

-Finally, composite sounds can be used within track definitions themselves.
-Kit sounds and non-Kit sounds can be used together in a composite Track sound:
+Finally, when defining a track in a pattern, multiple sounds can be given in array as a composite sound.
+Kit sounds and non-Kit sounds can be used together:

     Kit:
       - bass:         bass.wav